Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 This is another highlight of the road to Milford Sound and really can’t be missed.
 The Hollyford Valley Lookout is a magnificent little spot giving you stunning views of the valley.

-There is some space to safely pullover and walk out on to the platform.
-You could also consider doing this stop on the way back when there will be less people.
+There is some space to safely pull over and walk out onto the platform.
+You could also consider making this stop on the way back when there will be fewer people.

 Lake Marian